 2. Cut the fat.
 Size doesn’t matter.

-I once looked at a reel with two shots.
+I once looked at an animation showreel with two shots.
 It was about 25 seconds long and it was absolutely perfect.
 I knew that level of skill had to have a mountain of work that came before it, but the artist had the confidence to submit only her very best.
 By the time I got her on the phone, she was already hired.

 A year after I graduated from art school I ran into a fellow graduate whose ability I had always envied.
-We started talking and he told me he was still working on his reel and that it’s not quite ready to be seen yet.
+We started talking and he told me he was still working on his showreel and that it was not quite ready to be seen yet.
 I couldn’t believe it.
 A year after graduation I was starting work on my third film and he had yet to submit his reel.
 Big mistake.

 4. Don’t assume you’re not qualified.

 This one is really important.
 Sure some studios seem impenetrable.
-They hold the coveted animation jobs and therefore receive every reel on the planet so why bother right?
+They hold the coveted animation jobs and therefore receive every showreel on the planet, so why bother right?
 It’s true that some jobs are easier to land than others, but don’t assume you don’t belong.

 I would separate the reels into three groups:

 MAYBE - Medium Group

 So the moral of the story is yes, there are hundreds of grads out there vying for the same animation jobs, but most of them aren’t committed enough to push through.
 So my final piece of showreel advice: